Join our Newsletter

 🎬 We publish the following about film, TV, pop culture, and moving image media—click for some examples we love:

-- Games, questionnaires
+Games, questionnaires

-- First-person, on-the-ground pieces about going to movies or working behind the scenes
+First-person, on-the-ground pieces about going to movies or working behind the scenes

-- Works on other moving image media, e.g. music videos, celebrities, commercials, filming locations, interesting areas of the film industry
+Works on other moving image media, e.g. music videos, celebrities, commercials, filming locations, interesting areas of the film industry

 ❌ Things to avoid:

-- Straight up reviews
+Straight up reviews

-- Excessive summary
+Excessive plot summary

-- Academic or overly-formal tone
+Academic or overly formal tone

-- Flat-out pans (if something is bad, tell us why that's interesting!)
+Flat-out pans (if something is bad, tell us why that's interesting!)

-- Clickbait/hot takes
+Clickbait/hot takes

 👇 Please include:

-- 1-2 writing samples (they don’t need to be published)
+If pitching: 1-2 writing samples (they don’t need to be published)

-- Short bio or link to your website
+Short bio or link to your website

 Get pop culture chats, confessions, and recs right to your inbox with our newsletter!